 About Casa Lavanda

-In 1993 Greg, my husband, and I (Mary) purchased a sheep and beef farm at Mangatahi west of Hastings.
-When we arrived in March It was beautifully lush and green and we were delighted.
+In 1993 Greg, my husband, and I purchased a sheep and beef farm at Mangatahi west of Hastings.
+When we arrived in March the farm was so lush and green, we were delighted.
 Day after day the weather was perfect… beautiful clear sunny days and blue skies.
 Winter brought lots of frost and more clear sunny days.
-Summer followed and it was a typical hot dry Hawke’s Bay summer.
+Summer followed - a typical hot dry Hawke’s Bay summer.

 While the weather suited the teenage children and family life in general it did not suit farming.
 Livestock struggled in the conditions and so did the farmer!
 Drought set in and at one point 6 months passed without a drop of rain.
 For two years it stayed dry.